wangerekaharun/StreamComposeAttachments/README.md

 )
 ```

-This is a list attachment factories.
+This is a list of attachment factories.
 Each `AttachmentFactory` has the following two properties:

-- `canHandle` - a lambda function which accepts a list of attachments.
+- `canHandle` - a lambda function that accepts a list of attachments.
 You also specify what type of attachments the factory can handle.
 In this case, it's the attachments with `type` password.
 - `content` - This specifies the composable that renders your password attachment content.
 This uses the `PasswordAttachmentView` composable that you created earlier.

 With this done, the only remaining thing to do is to add this custom factory to the `ChatTheme`.
 To do this override the `attachmentFactories` in your `ChatTheme` wrapper: